hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ## ⚖️ License
 This project is licensed for **private, non-commercial use only**.
 See `LICENSE` for details or contact the author for other use cases.
+Source code that has been added is under a separate license in the `/src` directory.

 ---